Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Step 2: Shelf Height Determination and Marking

-Measure and mark desired height for bottom shelf using laser level
+- Measure and mark the desired height for the bottom shelf using a laser level

-Use 48" level to draw light horizontal lines at each shelf location
+- Use a 48" level to draw light horizontal lines at each shelf location

-Double-check measurements from ceiling, floor, and adjacent features
+- Double-check measurements from the ceiling, floor, and adjacent features

 Step 3: Bracket Position Layout